 The early manifestation of the caries process is a small patch of demineralised (softened) enamel at the tooth surface, often hidden from sight in the fissures (grooves) of teeth or in between the teeth.
 The destruction spreads into the softer, sensitive part of the tooth beneath the enamel (dentine).
 The weakened enamel then collapses to form a cavity and the tooth is progressively destroyed.
 Caries can also attack the roots of teeth should they become exposed by gum recession.
 This is more common in older adults, who can get more information from a dentist if the problem persists.

 Dental caries is caused by the action of acids on the enamel surface.
 The acid is produced when sugars (mainly sucrose) in foods or drinks react with bacteria present in the dental biofilm (plaque) on the tooth surface.
 The acid produced leads to a loss of calcium and phosphate from the enamel; this process is called demineralisation.
 You can learn more by speaking to a dentist Ryde practice or a service more local to you, if you find yourself dealing with these issues.

 Saliva acts to dilute and neutralise the acid which causes demineralisation and is an important natural defence against caries.
 Aside from buffering plaque acids and halting the demineralisation of enamel, saliva provides a reservoir of minerals adjacent to the enamel from which it can remineralise and “heal” once the acids have been neutralised.
 The enamel demineralises and remineralises many times during the course of a day.
 It is when this balance is upset and demineralisation exceeds remineralisation that caries progresses.
 When demineralisation occurs frequently and exceeds remineralisation over many months, there is a breakdown of the enamel surface leading to a cavity.
-Cavities, even in children who do not yet have their permanent teeth, can have serious and lasting complications such as pain, tooth abscess, tooth loss, broken teeth, chewing problems and serious infection.
+Cavities, even in children who do not yet have their permanent teeth, can have serious and lasting complications such as pain, tooth abscess, tooth loss, broken teeth, chewing problems, serious infection and having a dental emergency.